gaia-platform/GaiaPlatform/scratch/dax/active_samples.md

     * Active *Table* annotations:  table_name.on_insert, table_name.on_update, table_name.on_delete.
     * Active *Field* are listed as part of the `on_update` attribute.
 That is. table_name.on_update(active_column1, active_column2, ...)
     * Event reasons can be combined.
 I.e. table1.on_insert, table2.on_update.
 Semantically, a rule marked with more than one event source will fire if ANY of the events are caused.
 1. Filter criteria can be added using a `where` clause construct.
 I believe that it is more straightforward to separate this construct from the active field list of the `on_...` construct.
 A where clause could conceivably be attached to the table and unattached.
-More on this distinction in the next session.
+More on this distinction in the next section.
 Having an explicit `where` keyword also gives us room to expand to other keywords if needed.

 ### Filtering
 Filtering brings up complexities that should be addressed.
 Keep in mind that the filter in this context is a pre-condition for calling the rule.
 This document does not address filtering within the body of a rule except that the filter syntax should be largely the same.